Hillenbrand (NYSE:HI) Releases Q3 2022 Earnings Guidance

-Hillenbrand (NYSE:HI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.83-$0.90 for the period, compared to the consensus estimate of $0.97.
+Hillenbrand (NYSE:HI – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
+The company provided earnings per share guidance of $0.83-$0.90 for the period, compared to the consensus earnings per share estimate of $0.97.
 The company issued revenue guidance of -.Hillenbrand also updated its FY 2022 guidance to $3.80-$4.00 EPS.

-Hillenbrand (NYSE:HI – Get Rating) last posted its earnings results on Monday, May 9th.
-The company reported $1.01 EPS for the quarter, beating the consensus estimate of $0.99 by $0.02.
-Hillenbrand had a return on equity of 22.71% and a net margin of 7.67%.
-The company had revenue of $742.00 million for the quarter, compared to the consensus estimate of $728.05 million.
-During the same quarter in the prior year, the business earned $0.98 earnings per share.
-The firm’s revenue for the quarter was up 2.7% on a year-over-year basis.
-On average, equities research analysts anticipate that Hillenbrand will post 3.92 EPS for the current fiscal year.
+Hillenbrand (NYSE:HI – Get Rating) last announced its earnings results on Monday, May 9th.
+The company reported $1.01 earnings per share for the quarter, topping analysts’ consensus estimates of $0.99 by $0.02.
+The firm had revenue of $742.00 million for the quarter, compared to the consensus estimate of $728.05 million.
+Hillenbrand had a return on equity of 22.51% and a net margin of 6.80%.
+The company’s revenue was up 2.7% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.98 EPS.
+On average, sell-side analysts forecast that Hillenbrand will post 3.9 EPS for the current fiscal year.

-HI has been the topic of several research reports.
-Zacks Investment Research downgraded Hillenbrand from a buy rating to a hold rating in a research report on Monday, April 11th.
-StockNews.com downgraded Hillenbrand from a strong-buy rating to a buy rating in a research report on Friday, April 29th.
+A number of brokerages recently weighed in on HI.
+DA Davidson reissued a buy rating on shares of Hillenbrand in a report on Wednesday, May 11th.
+Zacks Investment Research upgraded shares of Hillenbrand from a hold rating to a buy rating and set a $46.00 target price on the stock in a research note on Friday.
+Finally, StockNews.com upgraded shares of Hillenbrand from a buy rating to a strong-buy rating in a research note on Thursday.
+Three investment analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of Buy and an average target price of $56.00.

-Large investors have recently added to or reduced their stakes in the stock.
-Goldman Sachs Group Inc. raised its stake in Hillenbrand by 115.4% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 764,485 shares of the company’s stock worth $39,745,000 after acquiring an additional 409,500 shares in the last quarter.
-BlackRock Inc. raised its stake in Hillenbrand by 2.7% during the fourth quarter.
-BlackRock Inc. now owns 11,643,487 shares of the company’s stock worth $605,346,000 after acquiring an additional 309,881 shares in the last quarter.
-Thrivent Financial for Lutherans raised its stake in Hillenbrand by 428.3% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 311,872 shares of the company’s stock worth $14,217,000 after acquiring an additional 252,835 shares in the last quarter.
-Morgan Stanley increased its stake in shares of Hillenbrand by 25.6% in the second quarter.
-Morgan Stanley now owns 354,274 shares of the company’s stock valued at $15,615,000 after buying an additional 72,291 shares during the period.
-Finally, Parametric Portfolio Associates LLC increased its stake in shares of Hillenbrand by 6.2% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 484,367 shares of the company’s stock valued at $25,182,000 after buying an additional 28,159 shares during the period.
-85.91% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Goldman Sachs Group Inc. increased its holdings in Hillenbrand by 115.4% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 764,485 shares of the company’s stock worth $39,745,000 after acquiring an additional 409,500 shares during the period.
+BlackRock Inc. boosted its position in shares of Hillenbrand by 2.7% during the 4th quarter.
+BlackRock Inc. now owns 11,643,487 shares of the company’s stock valued at $605,346,000 after acquiring an additional 309,881 shares during the last quarter.
+Thrivent Financial for Lutherans increased its position in shares of Hillenbrand by 428.3% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 311,872 shares of the company’s stock worth $14,217,000 after purchasing an additional 252,835 shares during the last quarter.
+Morgan Stanley lifted its position in Hillenbrand by 25.6% during the second quarter.
+Morgan Stanley now owns 354,274 shares of the company’s stock valued at $15,615,000 after purchasing an additional 72,291 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP increased its stake in Hillenbrand by 5.0% in the first quarter.
+Dimensional Fund Advisors LP now owns 1,346,908 shares of the company’s stock valued at $59,497,000 after acquiring an additional 63,938 shares during the last quarter.
+Institutional investors and hedge funds own 85.91% of the company’s stock.

 Hillenbrand, Inc operates as a diversified industrial company in the United States and internationally.
 The company operates through three segments: Advanced Process Solutions, Molding Technology Solutions, and Batesville.
 The Advanced Process Solutions segment designs, engineers, manufactures, markets, and services process and material handling equipment and systems comprising compounding, extrusion, and material handling equipment, as well as equipment system design; and screening and separating equipment for various industries, including plastics, food and pharmaceuticals, chemicals, fertilizers, minerals and mining, energy, wastewater treatment, forest products, and other general industrials.